AdobeDocs/commerce-merchant-services.en/help/data-connection/update-xdm.md

 With the addition of the `Demographic Details` field group in your existing Commerce schema, the dataset and datastream already associated with your Commerce schema is used for this time series profile data.

-## Send profile-related data to Experience Platform in a separate schema
+### Send time series profile event data to Experience Platform in a separate schema

 If you want to add [server-side profile event data](events.md#profile-events-server-side) to a new profile-specific schema, complete the following steps.